sundeepbassi/quizzy-movies/README.md

   - I spoke to my mentor on the 14th of September and explained how I had tried to create a new project as I could understand how dry repetitive code in many files was not productive.

-  - I explained that I had put a lot of effort into redisgning my project.  -
+  - I explained that I had put a lot of effort into redisgning my project.

-  - During my mid term review with my mentor I explained that I was still not happy with my project and that I would would need to go back to the drawing board and simplify the project. however I had learnt a lot through the process.
+  - During my mid term review with my mentor, I explained that I was still not happy with my project and that I would would need to go back to the drawing board and simplify the project. however I had learnt a lot through the process.

   - Checked on w3c Markup Validation service and 2 errors were reported in no closing div tag on line 13.
 This was rectified and another validation test was conducted and there were no errors or warnings.